Eugene Laverty: Timeline

 In 2008, Laverty had competed in both the 250cc World Championship and the World Supersport series, he then went on to be runner up in the Supersport World Championship in both 2009 and 2010.

 In 2011, Laverty moved up to the Superbike World Championship with the factory Yamaha World Superbike team, alongside former MotoGP rider Marco Melandri.
-On 8 May he won his first World Superbike race at Monza and went on to complete the double in race two.
-For 2012 he moved to the Aprilia Racing Team and has been racing the Aprilia RSV4 alongside Max Biaggi, ending the championship in 6th position and competed for the 2013 championship in the same team alongside Sylvain Guintoli.
+On 8 May, he won his first World Superbike race at Monza and went on to complete the double in race two.
+For 2012, he moved to the Aprilia Racing Team and has been racing the Aprilia RSV4 alongside Max Biaggi, ending the championship in 6th position and competed for the 2013 championship in the same team alongside Sylvain Guintoli.

 In 2017 and 2018, Laverty competed in the World Superbikes aboard an Aprilia RSV4, before losing his position within the Shaun Muir Racing team to former Kawasaki rider Tom Sykes.

 For 2019, Laverty was contracted to ride in the Superbike World Championship for Team Go Eleven on a Ducati Panigale.

 During 2021, Laverty rode a few times for under-financed RC Squadra Corse BMW team and as a replacement for injured Chaz Davies.

-For 2022, Laverty has signed to race in Superbike World Championship for satellite BMW team Bonovo, together with team-mate Loris Baz.
+For 2022, Laverty signed to race in Superbike World Championship for satellite BMW team Bonovo, together with team-mate Loris Baz.